kivo360/jamboree/README.md

 ![Logo](docs/imgs/jamboree-long-new.png)

-**Jamboree is still in Alpha, meaning it should not be used in production systems yet, and it may contain bugs.**
+**`Jamboree` is extremely early, meaning it should be used with caution.
+There are plans to improve the system and many components are subject to change.
+If you look at the improvement plans linked at the bottom you'll be able to see it.**

-The goal of jamboree is to have an Event Sourcing Library that stores all prior states of an item located by query key.
+The goal of `jamboree` is to have an Event Sourcing Library that stores all prior states of an item located by query key.
 The purpose of it is to run extremely fast event sourcing for financial transactions from your computer to a large cluster of servers using the exact same code.

 ## Install